afshaalzubair/javascript/javascript/README.md

 ## Description

 This directory contains all of the JavaScript files created for learning purposes.
-Files are most likely are not related in the context of web development, as that will be in the web-development repository.
+Files are most likely are not related in the context of web development, as that is contained in the [web-development repository.](https://github.com/afshaalzubair/web-development)

 ## Files